 3509 Spring Garden GP, Inc., ("3509 GP") a Pennsylvania corporation, is the sole general partner in 3509 Spring Garden, LP ("3509 LP").
 3509 GP is a wholly owned subsidiary of the University.
 The officers of 3509 GP are also the officers and senior leadership of the University.
 As part of the new market tax credit and historic tax credit transactions, a forprofit, single purpose entity was needed to acquire, own, rehabilitate, lease, manage and operate the 3509 Spring Garden property (the "Dornsife Center") and to own the 3509 Spring Garden, LP Qualified Active Low-Income Community Business ("QALICB").
 The 3509 LP QALICB was established, with 3509 GP acting as the general partner and holding a 90% interest.
-On September 30, 2020, the new market tax credit and historic tax credit financing was unwound.
-As part of the unwind, the University became the direct holder of the investment loan, with 3509 LP as borrower.
-3509 LP is in the process of transferring the fee ownership in the Dornsife Center to the University in full satisfaction of the investment loan.
-Following such transfer, it is intended that 3509 GP will be dissolved and liquidated.
+On September 30, 2020, the new market tax credit and historic tax credit financing was unwound, and the investment loans have been deemed satisfied.
 3509 GP follows a calendar based fiscal year.